-A Cultural History of Notre-Dame de Paris
+A Cultural History of Notre-Dame de Paris In-Person

 On April 15th, 2019, the world watched astonished as Paris's beloved Notre-Dame narrowly survived a raging fire.
 Join Dr. Eileen Yanoviak to explore the cultural history of this iconic work of French Gothic architecture-from construction and Revolution, to reconstruction and popular imagination.
 The centuries-old church is a testament to the endurance of faith, culture, and artistic achievement despite a rapidly changing world.
 This discussion will take place in the auditorium at the Floyd County Library.